ahtsham58/ahtsham58.github.io/_pages/about.md

 </div>
 <br><br>

-Outside of work, I enjoy sightseeing, traveling, and exploring multi-cuisine food.
+Outside of work, I enjoy sightseeing, traveling, and exploring multi-cuisine food, in addition to trying out the best coffee in the town☕.
-Have something serious to discuss?
-Just offer me a nice coffee! ☕
+Have something serious to discuss? do not hestitate to reach out.
 </div>

 <br><br>